Home

 .wit

-file) must import the interface exported from the library.
+file) must import the interface or functions exported from the library.
 Write the command to call the library's API.
 See the language support guide for how to call an imported interface. -

 Build your command component to a